Knowledge is the key to disease prevention

 Infectious diseases are those diseases that horses can get from each other, or via a vector, such as a mosquito, which may transmit the disease from horse to horse.
 Horse owners can

 vaccinate their horses against many of these diseases, or their veterinarian may administer the vaccinations.

 Some vaccines are considered "core" vaccines that cover diseases that all horses need to be immunized against.
 Some horses may need to be immunized only when there is significant risk that they will be exposed to the disease in their natural environment, or if they may be exposed when traveling, showing, or competing.
 In addition, horses must be vaccinated at different life stages.
 Most vaccines need to be given annually.

-Tetanus is caused by the bacteria Clostridium botulinum.
+Tetanus is caused by the bacteria Clostridium tetani.
 The spores of this bacteria are normally found in the soil.
 The bacteria need a decreased oxygen supply to multiply and produce a neurotoxin, so any area where there is a deep puncture wound or where a wound has healed over (such as the navel stump of a newborn foal) is an area where tetanus can thrive.
 Symptoms of tetanus include a protrusion of the third eyelid and stiff neck, progressing to overall muscle stiffness causing a 'sawhorse' stance.
 Tetanus is often fatal, but a yearly vaccine can prevent it, and the vaccine is a good idea because small cuts can go unnoticed and become infected.

 Equine Encephalomyelitis (sleeping sickness)